ragibkl/adblock-dns-server/README.md

     **CONFIG_URL** - this value specifies the config file location where the server should load its configuration.
     The server uses the sources in that config file to dynamically compile the ads blocklist during server startup.
-    The ads blocklist is also refreshed and recompiled every hour automatically.
+    The ads blocklist is also refreshed and recompiled every day automatically.
     The default value here points to the configuration file maintained in this repo.
     See section below on how to use a customized blocklist configuration.